 According to a SHRM study, 94 percent of HR professionals at organizations with operations in states where medical or recreational marijuana use is legal indicated they have a formal, written substance use policy in place.
 Click to Tweet

 In Missouri, doctors are permitted to prescribe marijuana as a type of medication for patients with qualifying health conditions.
 Qualifying health conditions include cancer, epilepsy, glaucoma, intractable migraines, conditions that cause persistent pain or muscle spasms, debilitating psychiatric disorders such as PTSD, HIV or AIDS, terminal illnesses, Hepatitis C, ALS, inflammatory bowel disease, Crohn’s Disease, Huntington’s Disease, autism, neuropathies, sickle cell anemia, Alzheimer’s disease, Cachexia, Wasting Disease and any other chronic or debilitating medical condition the physician thinks may be helped by medical cannabis.
-This list is long and ultimately discretion is left to doctors who have freedom to prescribe as they see fit.
-According to Forbes, qualified patients will then receive state identification cards from Missouri Department of Health and Senior Services permitting them and their registered caregivers rights to grow up to six marijuana plants at home and purchase at least four ounces from dispensaries on a monthly basis.
+This list is long and ultimately discretion is left to doctors who have the freedom to prescribe as they see fit.
+According to Forbes, qualified patients will then receive state identification cards from the Missouri Department of Health and Senior Services permitting them and their registered caregivers rights to grow up to six marijuana plants at home and purchase at least four ounces from dispensaries on a monthly basis.

 According to Fisher Phillips, a global employment law firm with offices in Kansas City, employers may not see applicants or employees with valid medical marijuana cards until late 2019 or even early 2020.
 On December 6, 2018, election results are expected to be certified by the Secretary of State’s office making the law “official”.
 Next up, the Missouri Department of Health will have until June 2019 to develop regulations to implement the law.
 Plus, add in another possible six months to wrap up any additional administrative items.